Measure equivalence classification of transvection-free right-angled Artin groups: Right-angled Artin groups: background and complements

 \paragraph*{Automorphisms.} Let $\Gamma$ be a finite simple graph.
 Laurence \cite{laurence1995generating} and Servatius \cite{Ser} showed that the outer automorphism group $\Out(G_\Gamma)$ is generated by the outer classes of four types of automorphisms, namely \emph{inversions}, \emph{graph automorphisms}, \emph{transvections} and \emph{partial conjugations}.
 We say that $\Gamma$ (or $G_\Gamma$) is \emph{transvection-free} if $\Out(G_\Gamma)$ does not contain any transvection; equivalently, there do not exist distinct vertices $v,w\in\Gamma$ such that $\lk(w)\subseteq \st(v)$.
 When $\Gamma$ is transvection-free, the set of parabolic subgroups of $G_\Gamma$ does not depend on the choice of standard generating set of $G_\Gamma$.
 It also follows from the work of Laurence and Servatius that $\Out(G_\Gamma)$ is finite if and only if $\Gamma$ is transvection-free and does not contain any separating star.

-\paragraph*{The Salvetti complex.} Every right-angled Artin group $G_\Gamma$ is the fundamental group of a locally CAT(0) cube complex $S_\Gamma$, called the \emph{Salvetti complex}.
-We refer to \cite[Section~2.6]{charney2007introduction} for more details.
+\paragraph*{The Salvetti complex.} Every right-angled Artin group $G_\Gamma$ is the fundamental group of a locally CAT(0) cube complex $S_\Gamma$, called the \emph{Salvetti complex}, obtained from a bouquet of $|V\Gamma|$ circles by gluing a $k$-cube per $k$-clique of $\Gamma$ (recall that a \emph{$k$-clique} is a complete subgraph on $k$ vertices).
+We refer to \cite[Section~3.6]{charney2007introduction} for more details.
 The 2-skeleton of $S_\Gamma$ is the presentation complex of $G_\Gamma$.
 For each full subgraph $\Lambda\subseteq \Gamma$, there is an isometric embedding $S_{\Lambda}\hookrightarrow S_\Gamma$.
 Let $\widetilde{S}_\Gamma$ be the universal cover of $S_\Gamma$, which is a CAT(0) cube complex.
 A \emph{standard subcomplex} of $\widetilde{S}_\Gamma$ of type $\Lambda$ is a connected component of the inverse image of $S_{\Lambda}\subseteq S_\Gamma$ with respect to the covering map $\widetilde{S}_\Gamma\to S_\Gamma$.
 In particular, a standard subcomplex whose type is the empty subgraph is the same as a vertex of $\widetilde{S}_\Gamma$.
 We collect several standard facts on $\widetilde{S}_\Gamma$. \begin{enumerate} \item Two standard subcomplexes of the same type are either disjoint or equal.
 If a standard subcomplex of type $\Lambda_1$ and a standard subcomplex of type $\Lambda_2$ have nonempty intersection, then their intersection is a standard subcomplex of type $\Lambda_1\cap\Lambda_2$. \item The stabilizer of a standard subcomplex is a parabolic subgroup.
 Each parabolic subgroup can be realized as the stabilizer of some (non-unique) standard subcomplex. \end{enumerate}